The Master’s Degree in Medical and Pharmaceutical Biotechnologies aims to train graduates with advanced competencies in various areas of human health.

 - BIOPHARMACEUTICS AND FORMULATION DEVELOPMENT 3 CFU - 28 hours

-- CHIRALITY IN PHARMACEUTICAL RESEARCH AND DEVELOPMENT 3 CFU - 24 hours
+- COMPOUNDS WITH HEALTHY AND TOXIC ACTION IN FOOD 3 CFU - 24 hours

 - COMPUTATIONAL BIOLOGY FOR DRUG DESIGN 3 CFU - 24 hours

-- EXPERIMENTAL MODELS IN BIOPHARMACEUTICAL 3 CFU - 24 hours
+- EXPERIMENTAL MODELS IN BIOPHARMACEUTICALS 3 CFU - 24 hours

 - NANOTECHNOLOGY - BASED MEDICINES 3 CFU - 24 hours